nixworks/public/news/2016/01/31/index.md

 ##### Cairo
 ### [Seven people are killed after a truck collides with a train near Cairo, Egypt. ](/news/2016/01/31/seven-people-are-killed-after-a-truck-collides-with-a-train-near-cairo-egypt.md)
-_Context: Egypt, Cairo_
+_Context: Cairo, Egypt_

 ##### Multi-car pile-up
 ### [At least 21 people are killed and 16 injured in a multi-car pile-up on a road near the city of Beni Suef, Egypt. ](/news/2016/01/31/at-least-21-people-are-killed-and-16-injured-in-a-multi-car-pile-up-on-a-road-near-the-city-of-beni-suef-egypt.md)
-_Context: Egypt, multi-car pile-up, Beni Suef_
+_Context: multi-car pile-up, Egypt, Beni Suef_

 ##### Moscow
 ### [A huge fire at a factory in Moscow's eastern Sokolniki District, kills at least 12 people.
 Police suspect arson may be involved. ](/news/2016/01/31/a-huge-fire-at-a-factory-in-moscow-s-eastern-sokolniki-district-kills-at-least-12-people-police-suspect-arson-may-be-involved.md)